develosi/debugist-project/README.md

 The red was only used on the delete buttons so that these would stand out and ensure that the user only selected them when they were sure to use them.

-I wanted to make sure that the contrast of the colours was very well defined throughout the app, I used the recommended colours built into the Materialize CSS framework to maintain constancy and ensure that the colour spectrum would also work for users with colour blindness.
+I wanted to make sure that the contrast of the colours was very well defined throughout the app, I used the recommended colours built into the Materialize CSS framework to maintain consistency and ensure that the colour spectrum would work for users with colour blindness.

 ![Colour Scheme](documentation/debugist_colours.png)
 #